FioPio/pepper-language-grounding-system/README.md

 ```

 ## server-sr node
 To build this docker image first you need to download a model from [here](https://alphacephei.com/vosk/models) and extract it into `server-sr/`.
-You should rename the directory that contains it to `model-en`.
+You should rename the directory that contains  the model files to `model-en`.

 After that, the image may be built by entering into `server-sr/` and typing
 ```